OlivierLD/raspberry-coffee/Monitor.Battery/README.md

 ### Next?
 There is a lot more to do with the options and features described above, specially in the User Interface area.
-But this is setting the ground for your imagination...
+Your imagination is the limit...